Bangladesh: As a part of Pakistan

 Ethnic, linguistic, and cultural discrimination was common in Pakistan's civil and military services, in which Bengalis were under-represented; leading to East Pakistan forging a distinct political identity.
 Authorities banned Bengali literature and music in the state media.
 The Pakistani government practised extensive economic discrimination against East Pakistan, including the refusal for foreign aid allocation.
 Despite generating 70% of Pakistan's export revenue with jute and tea, East Pakistan received much less government spending.
 Notable economists from East Pakistan, including Rehman Sobhan and Nurul Islam demanded a separate foreign exchange account for the eastern wing, also pointing to the existence of two different economies within Pakistan itself, dubbed the Two-Economies Theory.
 The populist leader Sheikh Mujibur Rahman was arrested for treason in the Agartala Conspiracy Case and was released during the 1969 uprising in East Pakistan which resulted in Ayub Khan's resignation.
 General Yahya Khan assumed power, reintroducing martial law.

-A cyclone devastated the coast of East Pakistan in 1970, killing an estimated 500,000 people, and the central government was criticised for its poor response.
+After the Pakistan Government's poor response to the 1970 Bhola Cyclone which left over 500,000 people dead, Abdul Hamid Khan Bhashani a prominent political figure who had previously led multiple rebellion against the British Raj was the first ever Bengali to declare independence of East Pakistan in a massive public rally on 23 November 1970 but it was not officially recognized.
 After the December 1970 elections, the Bengali-nationalist Awami League won 167 of 169 East Pakistani seats in the National Assembly.
 The League claimed the right to form a government and develop a new constitution but was strongly opposed by the Pakistani military and the Pakistan Peoples Party led by Zulfikar Ali Bhutto.

 The 7 March Speech of Mujib led to a non-cooperation movement.
 The autocratic Pakistani government then initiated Operation Searchlight on 25 March 1971 in response.
-Mujib signed the Proclamation of Independence on 26 March 1971, leading to the nine-month-long bloody liberation war, which led to a genocide, and the culmination of Bangladesh as a sovereign nation following Pakistani surrender on 16 December 1971.
+While Mujib was arrested by the Pakistani Army on 26 March 1971, freedom fighter Major Ziaur Rahman publicly broadcast the independence of Bangladesh on behalf of Mujib.
+A nine-month-long bloody liberation war ensued, during which a genocide of ethnic Bengalis occurred.
+The culmination of the war established Bangladesh as a sovereign nation following Pakistani surrender on 16 December 1971.